KaiHabermann/decayangle/README.md

 cfg.sorting = "value" # default sorting

 ```

 At this time only `"off"` and `"value"` are supported.
 For more sophisticated sorting algorithms the user has to write custom functions.

 ## Dealing with imperfect Data

 When dealing with data, that has measurement uncertainty or other issues like backgrounds, it is sometimes easier to just process the data and remove all `inf` or `nan` values.
 These values will usually trigger `ValueError` in `decayangle`.
 This behaviour can be disabled via the config as

 ```python
 from decayangle.config import config as cfg cfg.numerical_safety_checks = False
 ```

-Now `nan` and `inf` will be handeled only by `numpy` internally.
+Now `nan` and `inf` will be handled only by `numpy` internally.

 ## Further configuration options

 - The required precision for comparisons of $\gamma$.
-This controlls, which deviation of $\gamma$ from 1 is accepted before an exception is thrown.
-Thie default value should usually not be touched.
+This controls, which deviation of $\gamma$ from 1 is accepted before an exception is thrown.
+The default value should usually not be touched.
 In special cases, this may be useful though, if the decay topology is very complicated.

 ```{python}
 from decayangle.config import config as cfg